 "Hope I'll uh," He glanced to make sure his teacher wasn't getting mad.
 "See you around."

 William nodded.
 "Yeah."
-He smiled, seeing that his teacher seemed to be even happier that he had to wait because his new student was talking to a friend.
+His lips twitched upwards, seeing that Alan's teacher seemed to be even happier that he had to wait because his new student was talking to a friend.

 Alan nodded goodbye before running up to his teacher, bowing deeply before slowly following him out of the room, the pair already engrossed in pleasant conversation.

 "William Spears."
-William felt his blood chill, breath stop in his throat as he told his legs to step forward.
+William felt his blood chill, breath catching in his throat as he ordered his legs to step forward.
 With much hesitation they did so.
-He tried to be brave like his newfound friend was, but found his body slowly shrinking into itself.
+He tried to appear as brave as his neighbor had been, but found his body slowly shrinking into itself.

 The announcer glanced at the list before looking back at him.
 "Constance Abery."